energicryptocurrency/go-energi/README.md

 ### Configuration

-As an alternative to passing the numerous flags to the `energi3` binary, you can also pass a configuration file via:
+As an alternative to passing the numerous flags to the `energi` binary, you can also pass a configuration file via:

 ```
-$ energi3 --config /path/to/your_config.toml
+$ energi --config /path/to/your_config.toml
 ```

 To get an idea how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:

 ```
-$ energi3 --your-favourite-flags dumpconfig
+$ energi --your-favourite-flags dumpconfig
 ```

 *Note: This works only with energi3 v1.6.0 and above.*